 Nick Roseboro Assoc.
 AIA, is a designer and musician with experience across many creative disciplines.
 Following his music studies at The New School, he worked on various editorial and exhibition projects that evolved toward his first collaboration with Architensions.
 Roseboro’s research revolves around user interaction centered around perceptions of our environment.
 In particular, Roseboro’s interpretation of the urban context reads the city as a complex organism of social, civic, political, and ludic insertions within an ever-changing reality.
 In addition, he is interested in redefining architectural practice through curatorial, pedagogical, and cross-disciplinary means of exploration toward new architectural and creative outcomes.

-current team members: Adriane Magadia, Alessandro Orsini, Anna Laura Pinto, Nick Roseboro, Maclane Regan, Gerald Rubia
+current team members: Alessandro Orsini, Anna Laura Pinto, Nick Roseboro, Gerald Rubia

-past team members: Mustafa Bulgar, Jarrod Ray Caranto, Simone Catania, Cliff Chan, Hanjae Cho, Shawn Conte, Ronald Dapsis, Roberto De Luca, Renzo Eseo, Giorgia Gerardi, Rigo Gonzalez, Behruz Hairullaev, David Lee, Eli Liebenow, Jianwei Li, Nicholas Licausi, Alessandro Mangione, Jonathan Ngo, Richard W. Off, Chang Soon Park, Anna Perelman, Manuela Priori, Alsira Raxhimi, Francisco Sarmiento, Tani Sevy, Zeinab Shirani, Jihye Son, Evelyn Thomas, Jared Vanlandingham, Shuoyang Wang, Stephen Zimmerer
+past team members: Mustafa Bulgar, Joe Danset-Hallam, Jarrod Ray Caranto, Simone Catania, Cliff Chan, Hanjae Cho, Shawn Conte, Ronald Dapsis, Roberto De Luca, Renzo Eseo, Giorgia Gerardi, Rigo Gonzalez, Behruz Hairullaev, Angela Keele, David Lee, Eli Liebenow, Jianwei Li, Nicholas Licausi, Adriane Magadia, Alessandro Mangione, Abirami Nachammai Manivannan, Jonathan Ngo, Richard W. Off, Chang Soon Park, Anna Perelman, Anna Laura Pinto, Manuela Priori, Alsira Raxhimi, Maclane Regan, Francisco Sarmiento, Tani Sevy, Zeinab Shirani, Jihye Son, Evelyn Thomas, Kassandra Ulloa, Jared Vanlandingham, Shuoyang Wang, Stephen Zimmerer

 yyyy mm dd